 As a DJ over the past decade, is it possible to still learn new techniques and tricks?

 I have been learning since I started and am still learning now.
 DJ Bruce inspired me and helped me out with music in the beginning.
 From there I slowly started to develop into my own style and my own way of mixing.
-From two ‘discman’ and a cheap small mixer in the corner of my bedroom, I moved onto CDJ’s where I stayed for many years learning and trying new things as the technology developed.
-In 2012 I made a difficult decision to move forward with technology onto laptop with Traktor.
+From two ‘Discman’ and a cheap small mixer in the corner of my bedroom, I moved onto CDJ’s where I stayed for many years learning and trying new things as the technology developed.
+In 2012 I made a difficult decision to move forward with technology onto a laptop with Traktor.
 The possibilities there are endless with loads more to do – hundreds of effects, looping, crazy cue options, and the list goes on and on.

 Why was it a hard decision?
 Is there a negative stigma attached?

 Everyone has different views on a laptop, and yes there can be a negative stigma to it because of the ‘sync’ button.
 But, as I said earlier, anyone can learn how to mix, and DJing isn’t only about mixing tracks together.
 I have proved that I can mix and now I am after things like sound quality and effects.
 I reached a level on the CDJs where I found myself finding a mix in about 10 seconds then standing there doing nothing but looking good [laughs].